hdShang/arxiv-daily/docs/cs-AI/2025-05-26/papers/250520166v2-from-alignment-to-advancement-bootstrapping-audio-language-alignment.md

 ---
 layout: default
-title: From Alignment to Advancement: Bootstrapping Audio-Language Alignment with Synthetic Data
+title: "From Alignment to Advancement: Bootstrapping Audio-Language Alignment with Synthetic Data"
 ---

 # From Alignment to Advancement: Bootstrapping Audio-Language Alignment with Synthetic Data